| by Eric Englund & Karen De Coster Good

 fine wine.
 Consequently, let’s fast-forward to the modern

 world of wine and all its splendor.
+Not all

 wine is noteworthy.
 In fact, mass production and the use of